parencat/fx/README.md

 # FX

-Set of Duct modules for a rapid clojure development.
+Set of Duct modules and integrant components for a rapid clojure development.

 ## Installation